TheBestTvarynka/tbt/content/posts/announcing-crypto-helper-0.16/index.md

 But for the past few years, I have not had enough time and/or motivation to implement it.
 It was just an interesting idea (as many other ideas in my head).
 But it changed this summer, when I needed [to generate different certificates](https://github.com/Devolutions/sspi-rs/pull/483/commits/46d04e5b1cccf9aa7e9da704ddf063df6e049081#diff-5c9de79f33bbce03789d71e8b4c0fbd409a4bdcb4c746cedfe4cbfc428036ebf) to test information extraction.

 It was a nightmare.
-How can I generate the same cert, but with a few differences, such as extension/enhanced key usage, or alternate subject name properties?
+How can I generate the same cert with a few differences, such as extension/enhanced key usage or alternate subject name properties?
 I did not care if the cert is trusted or about the cert's private key.
 I only needed certificate files.
 The task can be summarized as _how to edit the ASN1 tree_: add, change, or remove ASN1 nodes.

 That time I decided to use my [`asn1-parser`](https://github.com/TheBestTvarynka/crypto-helper/tree/main/crates/asn1-parser) crate and _just_ wrote some tests that parse the original certificate, make the necessary changes, and encode it again in base64.